Union County-Marysville

 Enterprise Data Centers

-are are private, in-house data centers built to support one organization’s internal needs.
-Honda operates one locally.
+Private, in-house data centers are built to support a single organization's operations.
+Honda operates an enterprise data center locally.

 3